kpoeppel/jax_trainer/README.md

 - **Saving and loading checkpoints**: The trainer provides functions to save and load checkpoints.
 The checkpoints are saved as `TrainState`s and can be used to resume training or to evaluate a model.
 A pre-trained model can also be loaded by simply calling `TrainerModule.load_from_checkpoint`, similar to the API in Lightning.
 - **Training and evaluation**: The trainer provides functions to train and evaluate a model.
 The training and evaluation loops can be extended via callbacks, which are called at different points during the training and evaluation.

-As a user, the main function that needs to be implemented for each individual task is `loss_function(...)`.
+As a user, the main function that needs to be implemented for each individual task is `loss_function_linen(...)` in the case of `linen` and `loss_function(...)` in the case of `nnx`.
 This function takes as input the model parameters and state, the batch of data, a random number generator key, and a boolean indicating whether its training or not.
 The function needs to return the loss, as well as a tuple of mutable variables and optional metrics.
+For the `nnx` case the state is part of the `nnx.Module`, therefore it only that the `model`, `batch`, and `train` switch and returns main `loss` and `metrics`.
 The `TrainerModule` then takes care of the rest, which includes wrapping it into a training and evaluation function, performing gradient transformations, and calling it in a loop.
+The choice of `nnx` model vs `linen` model is in the `model_mode` `TrainerConfig` switch.
 Additionally, to provide a unified interface with other functions like initialization, the subclass needs to implement `batch_to_input` which, given a batch, returns the input to the model.
+Model and Optimizer have to implement the `BaseModelNNX`/`BaseModelLinen` and `OptimizerInterface`, and via `compoconf`, they can automatically register their configuration type and can be instantiated from that config.
 The following example shows a simple trainer module for image classification:

 ```python
 class ImgClassifierTrainer(TrainerModule):